-- 5.5 5.1 Wholesale distributors must obtain their supplies of medicinal products only from persons who are themselves in possession of a wholesale distribution authorisation, or who are in possession of a manufacturing authorisation which covers the product in question. - 5.6 5.5 Appropriate qualification should be performed prior to any procurement.
+- 5.1 Wholesale distributors must obtain their supplies of medicinal products only from persons who are themselves in possession of a wholesale distribution authorisation, or who are in possession of a manufacturing authorisation which covers the product in question11. - 5.2 Where the medicinal product is obtained from another wholesale distributor, wholesale distributors must verify compliance with the principles and guidelines of good distribution practices by the supplying wholesale distributor.
+This includes verifying whether the supplying wholesale distributor holds a wholesale distribution authorisation.12 - 5.3 Where the medicinal product is obtained from the manufacturer or importer, wholesale distributors must verify that the manufacturer or importer holds a manufacturing authorisation.13 - 5.4 Purchase of medicinal products should be controlled by written procedures.
+The supply chain of medicinal products should be known and documented. - 5.5 Appropriate qualification should be performed prior to any procurement.
 The selection, including qualification and approval of suppliers is an important operation.
 This operation should be controlled by a standard operating procedure and the results documented and periodically rechecked.